Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Discussion

 \textbf{Heat exchange via residual gas.} At the operating pressure around the convection cell (below $10^{-6}$~Pa), heat transport by residual gas is negligible compared to other heat-load contributions.
 This assumption is supported by the agreement between measured thermal characteristics of the nearly identical NMR cryostat and calculations based on established cryostat thermal models \cite{R2}.
 Residual-gas heat transport can therefore be neglected.

-\textbf{Influence of the choice of $^4$He property database on Nu(Ra) dependence.} We compare the Nu/Ra$^{1/3}(\rm{Ra})$ versus Ra dependencies evaluated using three databases HEPAK \cite{HEPAK}, XHEPAK \cite{XHEPAK}, and REFPROP \cite{REFPROP}, see Fig.~\ref{fig:All}c.
+\textbf{Influence of the choice of $^4$He property database on Nu(Ra) dependence.} We compare the Nu/Ra$^{1/3}(\rm{Ra})$ versus Ra dependencies evaluated using three databases HEPAK \cite{HEPAK}, XHEPAK \cite{XHEPAK}, and REFPROP \cite{REFPROP}, see Fig.~\ref{fig:All}a.
 It is well known that the helium properties evaluated using HEPAK and XHEPAK databases are almost identical, except in the close vicinity of the critical point; this, however, does not apply to the data series presented in this work.
 Regarding the ESVP curve, the temperature deviation between HEPAK and REFPROP is -1.7~mK at 100 kPa and 4.1~mK at 220~kPa near the critical point.
 The deviation changes sign around 4.9~K, with the smallest differences occurring in the temperature range relevant to the data presented here.

-Fig.~\ref{fig:All} summarizes our analysis, showing the influence of corrections to the compensated plots of Nu/Ra$^{1/3}(\rm{Ra})$ versus Ra.
+\textbf{Fig.~\ref{fig:All}b summarizes our analysis}, showing the influence of corrections to the compensated plots of Nu/Ra$^{1/3}(\rm{Ra})$ versus Ra.
 Parasitic heat fluxes to the cell via the vent lines A and B ($Q_{\rm{L1}}$) and the filling tube ($Q_{\rm{S2}}$), shown in Fig. 8, are not included, as the temperature profiles along these elements vary for each measured point of the Nu(Ra) dependence.
 The calculations of $Q_{\rm{L1}}$ and $Q_{\rm{S2}}$ were performed under pessimistic boundary conditions to illustrate their maximum possible impact.
 In addition, the heat flux $Q_{\rm{S2}}$ is reduced by the thin-walled stainless-steel tube of segment S1, which provides a large thermal resistance.
 Consequently, the evaluated values of $Q_{\rm{L1}}$ and $Q_{\rm{S2}}$ represent rather conservative, pessimistic upper estimates.
+We emphasize that the displayed error bars are absolute, originating mainly from the uncertainty, up to 2 mK (see Sec.
+3.2), in $\Delta T$.
+Thanks to $\Delta T$ corrections described in Sec.~4.1 we argue that at high Ra for any particular data series measured at constant pressure (such as that highlighted by squares in Fig.~3b) the relative errors among individual data points are much smaller.